yishaishimoni/phenoClust/README.md

 ```

 ## References
-The example is adapted from another independent implementation of phenoGraph at https://github.com/JinmiaoChenLab/Rphenograph
+The example (but not the code) is adapted from another independent implementation of phenoGraph at https://github.com/JinmiaoChenLab/Rphenograph

 The algorithm is taken from